tahir80/Pavillion/README.md

 2) When worker leaves from the active queue by submitting HIT --> **a)** Pavilion moves worker from waiting to active queue, **b)** Pavilion hires a new worker to fullfil the deficiency in the waiting queue
 3) When worker leaves from the active queue by returning HIT --> Pavilion moves worker from waiting to the active queue
 4) When worker leaves from the waiting queue by returning HIT --> NONE
+## Main logic for Pavilion
+The main logic for Pavilion is contained in Pavilion\app\Pavilion\events.py file.

+### Connected event handler

 ## Admin Controls
 In addition to managing workers in the active and waiting queue, we have also provided basic admin controls for;